danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 ## a.
 Overview - Problem Description / Summary / Abstract

 *Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.*

-**The problem:**

-How can one monitor a continuous flow worm system to ensure internal conditions encourage worm procreation and their ability to consume food waste and convert it into vermicast.

-Traditional continuous flow worm bins require users to manually inspect the conditions of the bin, this is mutually exclusive with performing vermiculture at large scale.
-The Smart Worm Habitat will utilise computer technology to monitor and alert users when the conditions of the habtitat are suboptimal.

 ## b.
 Glossary  or Terminology